ProvableHQ/leo/tests/README.md

 1. If the test has failed because the logic was changed intentionally, then expectations need to be deleted.
 New ones will be generated instead.
 A PR should contain changes to expectations as well as to tests or code.
-You can also regenerate new expectation files by setting the environment variable `REWRITE_EXPECTATIONS` while running tests.
+You can also regenerate new expectation files by setting the environment variable `UPDATE_EXPECT` while running tests.
 2. If the test should pass, then expectations should not be changed or removed.